 - I might need some help while I am getting better.

-You won’t be able to make your child any promises, but you can reassure them that everyone is doing what they can to make you better.
+While you won’t be able to make your child any promises, you can reassure them that doctors are doing all they can to make you better.

 It can be very confusing and worrying for children to hear you saying words they don’t know to other people.
 They might just need to know that ‘lymphoma’ is the name of your illness and ‘chemotherapy’ is the strong medicine you are having.

 Prepare your children for changes